charlesportoferreira/word2vec/Readme.md

         --model:
           Path to the word2vec trained model

-        --aggregator:
-          Select between sum or mean.
-Its set which way document vector will be generated

         --type:
-          Optional parameter.
           Select the type of model to use.
 Choices are: model, bin, txt

+        --aggregator:
+          [Optional parameter] Select between sum or mean.
+Its set which way document vector will be generated Default = mean

         --noheader:
-          Optinal parameter.
-Set True to save the vectors without header
+          [Optinal parameter] Set True to save the vectors without header Default = False

         --preprocess:
-          Set True to apply word tokenization.
-Otherwise it will assume each row has one word
+          [Optional parameter] Set True to apply word tokenization.
+Otherwise it will assume each row has one word Default = False